M1911 pistol: Early history and adaptations

-The M1911 pistol originated in the late 1890s as the result of a search for a suitable self-loading (or semi-automatic) pistol to replace the variety of revolvers then in service.
-The United States was adopting new firearms at a phenomenal rate; several new pistols and two all-new service rifles (the M1892/96/98 Krag and M1895 Navy Lee), as well as a series of revolvers by Colt and Smith & Wesson for the Army and Navy, were adopted just in that decade.
+The M1911 pistol originated in the late 1890s as the result of a search for a suitable self-loading (or semi-automatic) pistol to replace the variety of revolvers in service at the time.
+The United States was adopting new firearms at a phenomenal rate; several new pistols and two all-new service rifles (M1892/96/98 Krag and M1895 Navy Lee), as well as a series of revolvers by Colt and Smith & Wesson for the Army and Navy, were adopted just in that decade.

 The next decade would see a similar pace, including the adoption of several more revolvers and an intensive search for a self-loading pistol that would culminate in the official adoption of the M1911 after the turn of the decade.
 Hiram S. Maxim had designed a self-loading rifle in the 1880s, but was preoccupied with machine guns.
-Nevertheless, the application of his principle of using cartridge energy to reload led to several self-loading pistols in 1896.
+Nevertheless, the application of his principle of using recoil energy to reload led to several self-loading pistols in 1896.
 The designs caught the attention of various militaries, each of which began programs to find a suitable one for their forces.
 In the U.S., such a program would lead to a formal test at the turn of the 20th century.

-During the end of 1899 and start of 1900, a test of self-loading pistols, including entries from Mauser (the C96 "Broomhandle"), Mannlicher (the Mannlicher M1894), and Colt (the Colt M1900), was conducted.

-This led to a purchase of 1,000 DWM Luger pistols, chambered in 7.65mm Luger, a bottlenecked cartridge.
+During the end of 1899 and into 1900, a test of self-loading pistols was conducted, including entries from Mauser (C96 "Broomhandle"), Mannlicher (Mannlicher M1894), and Colt (Colt M1900).
+This led to a purchase of 1,000 DWM Luger pistols, chambered in 7.65mm Luger.
 During field trials, these ran into some problems, especially with stopping power.
 Other governments had made similar complaints.
-Consequently, DWM produced an enlarged version of the round, the 9×19mm Parabellum (known in current military parlance as the 9×19mm NATO), a necked-up version of the 7.65 mm round.
-Fifty of these were tested as well by the U.S. Army in 1903.
+Consequently, DWM produced an enlarged version of the round, the 9×19mm Parabellum with fifty weapons chambered for it tested by the U.S. Army in 1903.